-Overall: I’ll have to say, I’m quite impressed with this particular Kentucky Spirit.
-While not entirely “dusty Turkey” in character, it’s much closer to older Wild Turkey profiles than modern Wild Turkey profiles.
-For example – I’d say it has some of the creamy vanilla of the early 1990’s 101/8, yet the citrus spice of the late 1990’s 101.
-And this pour definitely tastes at least eight years in age – I’d argue higher if I had more to sample and compare.
-It’s certainly one of those barrels/bottles to seek out, yet being a 2009 is likely long gone from shelves (though I have been able to find bottles as old as 2011 recently, so keep the faith).
+Overall: I’ll have to say, I’m certainly impressed with this Kentucky Spirit.
+While not entirely dusty Turkey in character, it’s much closer to an older Wild Turkey profile than a modern Wild Turkey profile.
+For example – I’d say it has some of the creamy vanilla of the early-1990’s 101/8, yet the citrus spice of the late-1990’s 101.
+And this pour definitely tastes at least eight years in age.
+(I’d argue higher if I had more to sample and compare.)
+It’s one of those bottles to seek out, though being a 2009 release it’s likely long gone from shelves (Side note: I’ve been able to find bottles as old as 2011 recently, so keep the faith).

 Rating: 4/5 🦃